kobeissi2/AutoBirthday/README.md

 	• AutoBirthday is using Material Design so it is much better looking.

 	• AutoBirthday will work without crashing!
+It supports Android Oreo!